 This tour is the longest he’s been away from seven-month-old Daisy, his daughter who he shares with his American wife, Anna Claire Sneed.

 The Glee star and Dancing with the Stars alum may be in a new stage of his life, but music will always be his guiding star.
-We chat about his new EP, Leaning Into Love, parenting and his grá for Nashville.
+We chat about his new EP, Lean Into Love, parenting and his grá for Nashville.

-Leaning Into Love is a project born this year, it really started in the last quarter of 2023 when me and my wife found out we were having our first baby, our daughter, Daisy.
+Lean Into Love is a project born this year, it really started in the last quarter of 2023 when me and my wife found out we were having our first baby, our daughter, Daisy.
 I’ve been writing now for five or six years and when I found out we were having a wee girl I was very inspired by that.
 I was so inspired by this new chapter in life and was so curious about what it was going to look like.
 Songwriting is a way for me to process my emotions.
 It is work of course and it is really challenging to create these things.

 It really is like your diary then?

 The reason I love songwriting is that it is a way of getting how I feel on paper.
 I feel like most ordinary people keep a diary, but I create songs, whatever I’m feeling that day and I always leave the songwriting session feeling much better.
 That’s what I did, I put all my anxieties, my fears and my hopes about what this next chapter of our life was going to look like into the EP.
 The first song I wrote was ‘A Million and Aways’ which is the last track on the EP and that is very pointed towards Daisy obviously and very specifically about her being born.
-The title track ‘Leaning to Love’ was born out of fear because it was the day in the studio where I was like all I have ever known is a life of following my career and my ambitions and working hard and balancing my career and life.
+The title track ‘Lean to Love’ was born out of fear because it was the day in the studio where I was like all I have ever known is a life of following my career and my ambitions and working hard and balancing my career and life.
 It is great that my wife is also in the industry so we both get it but I have never known what it is like to exist for someone else and to actually be there and look after someone else.
 I was having a day when the idea felt quite scary and that is where leaning to love came out of.
 It is an overview of the whole scenario and realising that typically when you face your fears and do lean into love.
 You choose love, you choose joy and you choose positive things and things often turn out to be okay.

 That’s so beautiful!
 What’s it like being a dad?